NIFK18001U Planning Interdisciplinary Research

 - Type of assessment

-- Written assignmentThe final research proposal counts for 100 % of the grade.
-Students will work on the proposal during the course, and they hand in the final proposal at a time specified by the course responsible.
+- Written assignmentThe written assignment consists of a research proposal.
+Students will work on the proposal during the course, and they hand in the final proposal in week 8 of the course.
+The research proposal counts 100 % of the grade.

 - Exam registration requirements

-In order to qualify for the final examination, students must hand in three peer review reports, participate in the assigned group work, and participate in at least 80 % of the online activities.
+In order to qualify for the final examination, students must hand in three peer review reports.

 - All aids allowed